 Living in a cabin made for $72 in 1970, Wyoming native John Mionczynski is the true definition of a naturalist.
 With a background in Biology, he can tell you just about anything you want to know about the plant life that grows in Wyoming.
-Considered an expert by many, he spends his time educating others about natural remedies and the benefits of using local plant life as a main food source.
+Considered an expert by many, he spends his time educating others about natural remedies and the benefits of using local plant life as the main food source.

 Near Atlantic City in Northwest Wyoming where Mionczynski resides, you’ll find one of the largest herds of Rocky Mountain Bighorn Sheep – the Whiskey Mountain herd.

-Inspired by the herd, the National Bighorn Sheep Center, was opened to the public in July of 1993 in Dubois and hosts seasonal hours year-round.
+Inspired by the herd, the National Bighorn Sheep Center was opened to the public in July of 1993 in Dubois and hosts seasonal hours year-round.
 The center features dioramas and mounts that recreate the natural habitat of bighorn sheep.